cognitedata/data-model-examples/README.md

 ## Setup

+This repo uses [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/index.html) to manage examples.
+You can build the examples with your settings in an interactive way by installing cookiecutter and run `cookiecutter ./guides` or you can edit the `./guides/cookiecutter.json` file and then just run `./build.sh`.
+Either way, cookiecutter will story config files for you in `~/.cookiecutter`.

+0. To install the requirements for cookiecutter, you can either use `pip install -r requirements.txt` or use the supplied `pyproject. toml` file and poetry (if you prefer).

 1. Install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [pip](https://packaging.python.org/en/latest/tutorials/installing-packages/) if you do not already have them.

 2. Install the data modeling cli tool:

     ```bash